JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 rate (generic function with 2 methods)
 ```

-If we use only the two methods above, it will work perfectly to compute the exchange rate between `Dollar` and `Euro`
+If we use only the two methods above, it will work perfectly to compute the exchange rate between `Dollar` and `Euro`.

 ```jldoctest currency
 julia> rate(Euro, Dollar)